dokku/dokku/docs/deployment/methods/images.md

        http://node-js-app.dokku.me
 ```

+## Image Workflows

-## Deploying from a Docker Registry
+### Deploying from a Docker Registry

 You can alternatively add image pulled from a docker Registry and deploy app from it by using tagging feature.
 In this example, we are deploying from Docker Hub.

-1. Create dokku app as usual
+1. Create Dokku app as usual

     ```shell
     dokku apps:create test-app